biocomp/how-skype-fix-vulnerabilities/README.md

 Frankly speaking, I'd been fed up with all of this.
 I'd been tired to implore, eat the dust and beg for fixing the holes during so many months.

 As I wrote before, I'd been using Skype for about ten years.
 My primary account **zhovner** is quite the same old.
 I felt that it's unfair to witness to other people's sufferring not having walked in the same shoes.
-Then I decided to conduct an experiment and offer the deletion of my own account.
+Then I decided to conduct an experiment and order the deletion of my own account.

 ![offering the deletion](https://habrastorage.org/files/eef/59b/d97/eef59bd9743046ca9037adae00ee7e23.png)